 3. Making It a Potluck

-Whether you’re celebrating with family or friends, you can make Thanksgiving inexpensive by asking your guests to each contribute a dish.
+Whether you’re having family over or hosting your first friendsgiving, you can make Thanksgiving inexpensive by asking your guests to each contribute a dish.
 You can coordinate who is bringing what in advance to make sure there are no overlaps or gaps.

-Many supermarkets have apps that offer coupons and deals.
+Many supermarkets also have apps that offer coupons and deals.
 Sometimes you can get a reward just for signing up.
-Download one or two, and see how much you can save.

 Going to just one supermarket is obviously more convenient.
 But if you check the circulars, you may see different items on sale at different stores.
 Going to a couple of different grocery stores could lead to significant savings.

-When hosting, you may be tempted to splash out on a fancy cheese plate or other hors d’oeuvres to start with.
+When hosting, you may be tempted to wow your guests right off the bat with a beautiful charcuterie board and other special hors d’oeuvres.
 In a word: Don’t.
 It’s expensive, and it’ll just dampen appetites for the main event.

-You may want to consider teaming up with your bff, a sibling, or another family member to co-host this year’s gathering.
+You may want to consider teaming up with your bff, a sibling, or another family member to co-host this year’s gathering, even if the festivities will take place at your place.
 That way you can split all of the costs, rather than foot the entire bill.

 Buying staples like flour, potatoes, eggs, cream, and butter from a warehouse store like Costco or Sam’s Club can help you spend a lot less on food, as long as you’re not buying more than you need or will use up after Thanksgiving.